AusDTO/dta-website/_posts/2018-04-10-buckle-up-browser-changes-ahead.md

 ### Automation

-Automatic issuing and renewal is an important criteria for us given we practice infrastructure as code techniques and manage many sites.
+Automatic issuing and renewal is an important criteria for us given we practise infrastructure as code techniques and manage many sites.
 We found a protocol we can use to automate how certificates are verified and issued which is the Internet Engineering Task Force’s draft Automatic Certificate Management Environment ([ACME](https://tools.ietf.org/html/draft-ietf-acme-acme-10)).

 At the time of writing Let’s Encrypt is the only service that supports this relatively new protocol and we hope others will follow.